LegischBeatz/FeedPulse/README.md

 The application relies on a running language model service.
 Edit `config.ini` to point `api_url` to your model's endpoint and specify the `model_name`.
 You can also modify `rewrite_prompt` to change how articles are rewritten.
-The defaults work with an Ollama-compatible API.
+By default FeedPulse summarizes each article into a short Markdown bullet list.
+The provided configuration works with an Ollama-compatible API.

 ### Running the API